 If a current member subject to work requirements earns at least $580 per month (federal minimum wage x 80 hours) and we can verify that income, they should not have to complete additional documentation to show that they meet the work requirements.
 The $580 represents 80 hours at the federal minimum wage of $7.25.
 If you work but we cannot verify that income, we will send a letter asking for proof.

-How often do I have to show I’ve completed the work requirement?
+How often do I have to show I’ve complied with the work requirement?

 Are work requirements the same for SNAP and Health First Colorado?